accordproject/concerto/contrib-notes/coding-guidelines.md

 ### Simplify writing tests using the chai assertion library, chai-things and sinon

 Concerto tests use an assertion library called [chai](http://chaijs.com/) to help write these tests, which run in the mocha.
 Chai allows developers to easily write tests that verify the behaviour of their code using `should`, `expect` and `assert` interfaces. [chai-things](https://www.npmjs.com/package/chai-things) is a chai extension which helps writing units tests involving arrays.
-Concerto sometimes relies on external systems like Hyperledger and to enable the creation of unit tests, Concerto [sinon](https://www.npmjs.com/package/sinon) to create realistic units tests which do not draw in huge amounts of infrastructure.  sinon has technology called "test spies", "stubs" and "mocks" which greatly help this process.
+Concerto sometimes relies on external systems to enable the creation of unit tests, Concerto uses [sinon](https://www.npmjs.com/package/sinon) to create realistic units tests which do not draw in huge amounts of infrastructure.  sinon has technology called "test spies", "stubs" and "mocks" which greatly help this process.

 ### Code Coverage Using Istanbul